-A career in design allows people to use their creative flair and do a day job, generating something that they’re proud of, whether it’s a printed promotional material for a business or a graphic for a website.
+A career in website design agency allows people to use their creative flair and do a day job, generating something that they’re proud of, whether it’s a printed promotional material for a business or a graphic for a website.
 So, how can you secure a job in this sector?
 Together with Where The Trade Buys, specialist providers of pop up displays for business events, we take a look at the different roles that are out there and the best way of starting a career in design:

 The job roles available in the world of design

-How about working within a design team in a marketing agency to illustration company?
+How about working within a design team in a marketing agency to illustration companies?
 Designers are a highly sought-after prospect, therefore making a career in design full of opportunities.
 It’s true that you could find yourself in any sector, but what roles are out there?

 A branding role within a design team

 Some companies have in-house design teams and others outsource to marketing and design agencies.
 The design element of branding plays an important role in any company.
 It helps them project their message to a target market and create a memorable brand image.
 It’s down to you to decide which environment you think you’d enjoy most.
-In an agency role for example, you could be working with a variety of businesses and projects all at one.
+In an agency role, for example, you could be working with a variety of businesses and projects all at one.
 As part of an in-house team, you’d work solely with that brand.

 But how exactly does branding function within a project?
 Here, you’d work closely with the company to determine target markets and talk about how the brand can be best represented visually.